Bishop James E. Tyson & First Lady Dr. Ruth Ann Tyson, Founder

 In September 1946, James was baptized with the Holy Ghost in Youngstown.
 Under the pastorate of the late Bishop Raymond L. Robinson, James and Evelyn were united in marriage on June 18, 1948, and to this union five exceptionally gifted children were born: James Laverne, Ira Kathleen, Lawrence Craig, Lisa Anne and Cleophus Shawn.

 In 1947, James was called to the ministry.
 He has had a long and storied career.
-Beginning with his serving as a lay minister, Bishop moved through the ranks as an assistant pastor under Bishop R.L.
-Robinson and has pastored five assemblies including his last current charge here at Christ Church until October 2008: Bethel Apostolic Church (Canton, OH); First Pentecostal Church (Leavenworth, KS); Mt.
+Beginning with his serving as a lay minister, God selected Bishop to be elevated through the ranks as an Assistant Pastor under Bishop R.L.
+Robinson and he pastored five assemblies including his last current charge here at Christ Church until October 2008: Bethel Apostolic Church (Canton, OH); First Pentecostal Church (Leavenworth, KS); Mt.
 Calvary Pentecostal Church (Youngstown, OH); and Christ Temple Apostolic Faith Assembly (Indianapolis, IN).
-Bishop was also chosen to serve the Pentecostal Assemblies of the World, Inc. as Diocesan of the Oklahoma State Council, the Iowa/Nebraska State Council, the Montana and Dakotas Council, and as Diocesan of the Fourth Episcopal District (Indiana).
+Bishop was also chosen to serve the Pentecostal Assemblies of the World, Inc. as Diocesan of the Oklahoma State Council, the Iowa/Nebraska State Council, the Montana and Dakotas Council, and as Diocesan of the Fourth Episcopal District (Indiana), until his Divine transition.

 In 1980, the Christ Church family suffered a great loss when Sis.
 Evelyn Haynesworth-Tyson was called home to be with the Lord.
 She is still greatly missed by her family and all who knew her.